KEY POINTS

 3. Liver disease that interferes with normal copper elimination

 Not all dogs with excessive liver copper have symptoms even when very high levels of the mineral are present.
-Other dogs start to show signs of liver failure which can include
+Other dogs show symptoms which can include

 • Poor appetite and weight loss